Struggling to Trust? You may have Post Betrayal Syndrome®

 There’s a collection of physical, mental and emotional symptoms and responses that were discovered during my PhD study on how we experience betrayal-what holds us back, what helps us heal and what happens to us when the people we’ve put our trust in lie, cheat and/or deceive.

-Those symptoms became so obvious, it’s now known as Post Betrayal Syndrome™.
+Those symptoms became so obvious, it’s now known as Post Betrayal Syndrome®.

-(After you take the quiz, I’ll share where we go from there to get you feeling better)
+(After you take the quiz, be sure to check your email for steps to get you feeling better.)